 A WPS be used as a benchmark when a company hires welders and welding operators.
 Once you have a proven process, that works then you can test welders using techniques that are consistent with your WPS.

 Why You Need a Welding Procedure Specification

 Beyond the desire to produce the best possible products, a WPS is also essential for compliance reasons.
-Under various Australian and international standards (including AS/NZS 1554, AS3992, AWS D1.1, ASME IX and ISO 15614,), some form of WPS is required to ensure a stable weld.
+Under various Australian and international standards (including AS/NZS 1554, AS3992, AWS D1.1, ASME IX and ISO 15614,), some form of WPS is required to provide confidence that welds are produced repeatably compliant and satisfy the designs intent.
 Welding companies also have an obligation and duty of care to construct and operate a safe plant under the Work Health and Safety Act of 2011.
 A well-written WPS is an important part of ensuring compliance with the Act.

 Standards Australia is the peak non-governmental agency responsible for developing national welding standards.
 The interpretation and application of standards is a learnt skill.
 Every company has different welds to complete and typically job specific Welding Procedure Specifications are required.
 If your company uses a weld that does not have an existing WPS, you are obligated to create one.

 There are several key steps to creating a compliant and well-written WPS:

 - Outline all base materials and welding consumables required, including metal types grades, thicknesses and joint types.